ReiNoIkari/Morphological-Image-Processing/morpho.md

 ### Skeletonize

 Skeletonization (also called "Medial Axis Transform" or MAT) allows the user to reduce a focused region from a binary image to its skeletal remnant.
-Indeed, most of the foreground pixels are throwed when the connectivity is concerved.
+Indeed, most of the foreground pixels are throwed when the connectivity is concerved [^LEG2016].
 This process is mostly compared as an explanation to a slow-burning material.
 Fire is set simultaneously to all the boundary of the area of interest.
 This fire slowly moves into the interior of the area.
 A trace remains at each point when the fire coming from each area meets itself.
 This trace is called "quench line" and represents the skeleton of the area.
 The skeleton/MAT can be produced in two main ways using the erode operator or the distance transform.
 The first successively erodes away pixels from the boundary (while preserving the end points of line segments) until no more thinning is possible whereas the second calculates the distance transform of the image.
 The skeleton then lies along the singularities in the distance transform.
 The latter approach seems to be more adapted to the MAT calculation.
-Indeed, the MAT is the same as the distance transform but with all points off the skeleton suppressed to zero.
+Indeed, the MAT is the same as the distance transform but with all points off the skeleton suppressed to zero[^VER1991].
  Whether differents skeletonization algorithm exist, the general effects are all similar, as are the uses to which the skeletons are put.

 Mathematically, skeletonize is reprensented by :